iq-motion-control/iq-module-communication-doc/docs/manual/manual_timeout.rst

 Timeout Meaning
 *****************
-Some users may wish to change the process triggered once the :ref:`timeout_behavior` is complete.
+Some users may wish to change the module state once the :ref:`timeout_behavior` is complete.
 This is configurable through the ``Timeout Meaning`` parameter available in the IQ Control Center's advanced tab as shown below.

 .. figure:: ../_static/manual_images/timeout/timeout_meaning_parameter.png